scippie75/arch_bto_15x990/README.md

     greeter-session=lightdm-slick-greeter

-To enable automatic HiDPI scaling and some other nice stuff I stole from Manjaro, copy the .Xresources file in this repository to your home folder.
+To enable automatic HiDPI scaling in i3 and some other nice stuff I stole from Manjaro, copy the .Xresources file in this repository to your home folder.
 Change the Xft.dpi value on the first line to whatever dpi you like.
+For best results, it should be a multiple of 96 though.